-18. Gently slide the side bows off the door frame track and lower the top down into the vehicle.
+18. Before lowering the top, open the swing gate to prevent possible damage to the rear center high-mounted brake lamp.
+Gently slide the side bows off the door frame track and lower the top down into the vehicle.

 19. Tuck the fabric and the check straps between the bows as far inside as possible.
 This will keep any portion of the top from flapping outside of the vehicle.